Tour available in:

 Vilnius served as a major center of Torah study in Europe, where such scholars as the Vilna Gaon and Rabbi Chaim Ozer Grodzinski learned and taught.
 Indeed many Jewish secular and religious institutions flourished here, including Der Yiddisher Visenshaftlicher Institut or YIVO in the 1920s and 30s.
 Learn how the modern-day Vilnius Jewish Community honors its past while moving forward with new institutions like the Vilnius Yiddish Institute at Vilnius University, and the Vilnius Jewish Library – a collection now in progress, started by American Wyman Brent, with a dream to commemorate Jewish Lithuania by accumulating over 100,000 volumes!
 The Vilna Jewish State Museum, the Tolerance Center, the Sholom Aleichem Jewish high school and Vilna Synagogue, all contribute to maintaining an active Jewish life in Lithuania.

-If you would like more information on our Jewish heritage tours in Vilnius,
+If you would like more information on our Jewish heritage tours in Vilnius, contact us now:

 If you would like more information on our private Jewish heritage tours in Vilnius, please fill out the form below - or call us directly under +49 30 61 62 57 61